 In anticipation of the scaling up of the E-mobility sector in the next 5 years, in light of the EU green deal and the overall ambition to decarbonise Europe by 2050 laid down by the new EU Commission the following Working Groups are currently running in order to ensure that AVERE can fill the knowledge gap in Brussels in the foreseeing period.
 They cover both policy-related and technical-related topics.

-The group would focus on upcoming regulation related to the charging infrastructure market, namely the review of the Alternative Fuels Infrastructure Directive.
-A second focus should be on the technical charging infrastructure concerns such as data, cybersecurity, and communication protocols.
+WG Infrastructure focuses on upcoming regulation related to the charging infrastructure market, notably the revised Alternative Fuels Infrastructure Regulation (AFIR) and the Energy Performance of Buildings Directive (EPBD).
+It also addresses technical charging infrastructure concerns such as data, cybersecurity, and communication protocols.

 3.Working Group on Batteries

-The overarching focus would be to follow legislation related to batteries but also upcoming developments and involvement in European level battery stakeholder platforms.
-This also includes developing an AVERE wide position on how to increase the sustainability of the batteries value chain.
+The focus of WG Batteries is to follow legislation related to batteries and raw materials, as well as involvement in European level battery stakeholder platforms.
+This also includes developing AVERE’s position on how to increase the sustainability of the batteries value chain.

 For more information about AVERE working groups please contact the AVERE Secretariat with the form below: